Key Components of Cider

 One of the most common cider problems I have come across working at a homebrew shop are acid levels in homemade hard ciders.
 Since most of the apples in Sonoma County are classified as culinary apples, many ciders made from local apples are extremely low in acidity, sometimes having less than half the recommended amount of acid.
 Using store-bought apple juice usually yields the same problem of not enough acidity.
 Fortunately the remedy is simple.
 We just add acidity back to the cider.

 Acid adjustments can be done at any time, before or after fermentation.
 First you must measure the acid level in your juice or cider.
-This can be done easily and cheaply at home with a simple Country Acid Wine Test Kit.
+This can be done easily and cheaply at home with a simple Country Wines Acid Test Kit.
 Once the acid level is known, a target acid level can be determined and the amount of acid needed can be calculated and added.

 Generally 0.04-0.08% of the juice (400-800 ppm, also expressed as 0.4-0.8 grams/liter)